rfauzi44/tickitz-api/README.md

 # Tickitz
-Tickitz is a movie ticketing app designed for customers to book tickets and for admins to post new movie shows and their schedules.
-This RESTful API built with Javascript and SQL.
+Tickitz is a movie ticketing app designed for customers to book tickets and admins to post movie shows and schedules.
+This RESTful API built with ExpressJS and PostgreSQL.

 ## 🔥 Showcase
 - Web Screenshot